East Kent Golfers – Captain’s Welcome Day

 Safety remained a top priority, with two members of St John Ambulance in attendance to provide reassurance and support where needed.
 Their presence contributed to the calm, enjoyable atmosphere that allowed the children to fully engage with the experience.

-A highlight of the day was the visit of the charity’s “A‑lister,” Eddie Halpim, 3rd Provincial Grand Principal.
+A highlight of the day was the visit of the charity’s “A‑lister,” Eddie Halpin, 3rd Provincial Grand Principal.
 Eddie spent time with the students and volunteers, sharing in their achievements and celebrating the success of the event.
 He concluded the day by presenting medals and certificates to the children, recognising their enthusiasm, perseverance, and accomplishments on the water.

 The East Kent Masonic Fishing Charity continues to offer meaningful opportunities for young people to enjoy the outdoors, build confidence, and discover the rewards of angling in a safe and supportive environment.
 With such a strong start to the year, the season ahead promises to be both memorable and impactful for all who take part.